 You’re about to hire a software development outsourcing company.
-You’re talking to them about your project.
-Some exciting new possibilities arise.
-But there is a problem.
+You’re talking to them about your project, already thinking about managing the remote team… But wait!
+There is another problem.
 How are you going to communicate this news to your in-house team?
 How are they going to react?
 Is it possible to reassure them that they are still needed?
 And most importantly, are they going to be able to successfully cooperate with the outsourced specialists?

 These are the questions we’re going to tackle today in an interview with The Software House’s Chief Technology Officer, Marek Gajda.

 As the CTO at The Software House, Marek oversees and advises on just about any TSH project.
 Having also previously worked as a full-time programmer, he knows the typical challenges of in-house-outsourcing cooperation from both perspectives.
 I asked him some questions.
 For convenience, I divided them into a couple areas of interest.

 When it comes to software development, the idea of an in-house team working alongside outsourced developers isn’t anything new or unusual.
 And yet, in-house developers often fret about the possibility.
 It seems that this topic is a bit of a taboo, isn’t it?
 What exactly is the reasoning behind all those worries?